Xenosb/learn.rb/chapters/03-talking_to_servers/readme.md

 ## Assignment

-1. Do all the steps in the chapter by your self.
+1. Do all the steps in the chapter by yourself.

 2. Create a new route, view and controller for a resource named `buildings`
   * The controller should have two actions `new` and `show`